GuildCrafts/skills/A_TRAIL.md

 - [ ] can explain event bubbling
 - [ ] can explain event delegation
 - [ ] can create a DOM Node and inject it into the DOM at a given position
-- [ ] can bind an onClick event handler to a DOM node
+- [ ] can bind an event handlers to a DOM node
+  - [ ] click
+  - [ ] hover
+  - [ ] focus
+  - [ ] blur
+  - [ ] keyDown / keyUp
+- [ ] can prevent the default behavior of a DOM event
-- [ ] can dynamically inject a script tag into the DOM
+- [ ] can dynamically inject a script tag into the DOM _?_
-- [ ] can create a link to a specific scroll position on the page using an anchor tagx
+- [ ] can create a link to a specific scroll position on the page using an anchor tag
+- [ ] can use `debugger` to pause their code in the Chrome Developer Tools Debugger
+- [ ] can replace the text content of a DOM node
+- [ ] can replace the HTML content of a DOM node
+- [ ] can iterate over a collection of DOM nodes

+- [ ] can trigger an event when clicking outside of element _+_

+*NOTE: no AJAX here yet

 ## Basic Web App Architecture